<botshield-verify> Web Component

 <script>

-function handleVerified({ token }) {
+function handleVerified({ token, signal_token, signal_score, turnstile_token }) {

-// Send token to your backend
+// Send ALL signals to your backend for server-side validation

 }